 The STA shall not use the Block Ack Starting Sequence Control subfield value in the BlockAckReq frame for the purposes of updating the value of WinStartB and WinStartR.
 If the Block Ack Starting Sequence Control subfield value is greater than WinEndB or less than WinStartB, dot11PBACErrors shall be incremented by 1.
 If, for a block ack agreement with segmentation and reassembly, the MPDU Starting Sequence subfield value is greater than WinEndB or less than WinStartB, dot11PBACErrors shall be incremented by 1.

-Upon receipt of a valid robust ADDBA Request frame for an established protected block ack agreement whose TID and transmitter address are the same as those of the block ack agreement, the STA shall update its WinStartR and WinStartB values based on the starting sequence number in the robust ADDBA Request frame according to the procedures outlined for reception of BlockAckReq frames in 10.25.6.3 (Scoreboard context control during full-state operation), 10.25.6.4 (Scoreboard context control during partial-state operation), 10.25.6.6.1 (General), and 10.25.6.6.3 (Operation for each received BlockAckReq), while treating the starting sequence number as though it were the SSN of a received BlockAckReq frame or, in case of a block ack agreement with segmentation and reassembly, treating the MPDU starting sequence number as though it were the MPDU SSN of a received BlockAckReq frame.
-Values in other fields of the ADDBA Request frame shall be ignored.
+Upon receipt of a valid robust PBAC WinStart Updateframe for an established protected block ack agreement whose TID and transmitter address are the same as those of the block ack agreement, the STA shall update its WinStartR and WinStartB values based on the starting sequence number in the robust PBAC WinStart Update frame according to the procedures outlined for reception of BlockAckReq frames in 10.25.6.3 (Scoreboard context control during full-state operation), 10.25.6.4 (Scoreboard context control during partial-state operation), 10.25.6.6.1 (General), and 10.25.6.6.3 (Operation for each received BlockAckReq), while treating the starting sequence number as though it were the SSN of a received BlockAckReq frame or, in case of a block ack agreement with segmentation and reassembly, treating the MPDU starting sequence number as though it were the MPDU SSN of a received BlockAckReq frame.

 Block Ack Parameter Set field